Why Your Skin Care Products Should Be Low In PUFA

 What low-PUFA alternatives should I look out for?

 Good oils to keep an eye out for at the top of ingredients lists include:

-Given what I have learned about the skin-damaging effects of PUFA, I use macadamia, jojoba and babassu combined with grass-fed beef tallow in Absolutely Pure Organic Skin Food.
+Given what I have learned about the skin-damaging effects of PUFA, I used macadamia, jojoba and babassu combined with grass-fed beef tallow to make Absolutely Pure Organic Skin Food.

 Beef tallow is a stable, saturated fat that is chemically similar to sebum, the natural oil produced by our own skin.
 It’s a more effective moisturiser than high-PUFA seed and nut oils, as well as being kinder to your skin and better for your health.